CalebCoughenour/Roger-Bot-3000/README.md

 counter()

-Test: "If given an empty string, return
+Test: "If given an empty string, return "Please enter a number""
 Code: counter("")
 Expected output: "Please enter a number"

 Test: "Split number into an array"
 code: counter("20")
 Expected output: ["20"]

+Test: "When a number is entered, the array will count up to that number"
+Code: counter("5")
+Expected output: ["1", "2", "3", "4", "5"]